2025–2026 Theme: Performing Populisms and Fascinating Fascisms

 Sponsors:

-Our work is made possible by support from the Anonymous Fund, College of Letters and Sciences, and Department of Art History.
-Event co-sponsors include the Departments of African Cultural Studies, Art, Chican@ & Latin@ Studies, Communication Arts, English, French & Italian, Gender & Women’s Studies, German, Nordic & Slavic+, Geography, Interdisciplinary Theatre Studies, Spanish & Portuguese, Theatre & Drama as well as Center for the Humanities, Center for Research on Gender & Women, Center for South Asia, Havens Wright Center for Social Justice, Institute for Research in the Humanities, Latin American, Caribbean & Iberian Studies, and Wisconsin Center for Film & Theatre Research.
+Our programming is made possible by support from the Anonymous Fund, Evjue Foundation, College of Letters and Sciences, and Department of Art History.
+Event co-sponsors include the Departments of African Cultural Studies; Art; Chicanx/e and Latinx/e Studies; Communication Arts; English, French & Italian, Gender & Women’s Studies; German, Nordic & Slavic+; Geography; Interdisciplinary Theatre Studies; Spanish & Portuguese; Theatre & Drama; as well as the Center for Culture, History, and the Environment; Center for German and European Studies; Center for Research on Gender & Women; Center for South Asia; Havens Wright Center for Social Justice; Latin American, Caribbean & Iberian Studies; and Wisconsin Center for Film & Theatre Research.